 According to Aberdeen Group, 86% of new hires make their decision about whether or not to stay at a company within the first six months.
 With that in mind, it’s important for your company to make a good first impression if you want to retain your new employee.
-Start off on the right foot with a solid onboarding procedure.
+Start off on the right foot with a solid integration or onboarding procedure.

-A robust onboarding procedure should go beyond the basic new employee orientation.
+A robust integration procedure should go beyond the basic new employee orientation.
 While most companies will provide information on benefits, payroll, and company policies, these alone are not enough to ensure a smooth and welcome transition onto your team.
-Successful onboarding should consider what information the new hire needs to get quickly up to speed, such as an overview of the organizational chart or information about your competitors.
+Successful integration should consider what information the new hire needs to get quickly up to speed, such as an overview of the organizational chart or information about your competitors.
 And if the new hire is moving for the position, what resources have you provided to make him (and his family) feel comfortable in his new city?
 And of course, the process of integrating a new employee into the team doesn’t stop after the first month.
 If your new hire shows leadership potential, consider providing an extra push with executive coaching or participation in a leadership development workshop.

 Once you’ve put together a clear description of your ideal hire, assessed your candidates, and provided a stellar integration experience to your new employee, you’ll greatly increase your team’s chances for success.